 8. If you do not net your pond it’s likely best to empty out the skimmer basket of your pond every day as it will likely become full of leaves.
 Some leaves will sink to the bottom of your pond, try to net as many out as you can.

 10. If you choose to leave your waterfall running, this may require a small amount of maintenance.
-The main thing to watch for is that an ice damn does not form during freezing temperatures.
-These ice damns could cause water to run out of the pond causing your feature to lose water.
-However the extra effort during the cold months will reward you with very beautiful ice formations around your falls and stream beds.
+The main thing to watch for is that an ice dam does not form during freezing temperatures.
+These ice dams could cause water to run out of the pond causing your feature to lose water.
+However, the extra effort during the cold months will reward you with very beautiful ice formations around your falls and stream beds.